robrwo/perl-Dist-Zilla-Plugin-Test-MixedScripts/README.md

 # NAME

-Dist::Zilla::Plugin::Test::MixedScripts - author tests to ensure there is no mixed unicode
+Dist::Zilla::Plugin::Test::MixedScripts - author tests to ensure there is no mixed Unicode

 # VERSION